 Regarding retail VMT, as shown in Table 3.7-3, the "with Project" Citywide regional VMT for retail is calculated to be 6,004,710 miles.
 This is greater than the regional VMT for retail without the Project, which is calculated as 5,759,217 miles.
-However, since the Project provides local-serving retail with less than 50,000 square feet, the retail portion may also be presumed to have a less than significant impact because local-serving retail generally improves the convenience of shopping close to home and has the effect of reducing vehicle travel (Appendix G).
+The Project would result in a net increase of 401,300 square feet of retail space by 2035.
+However, the EVSP does not propose specific development projects.
+Buildout assumptions were based generally on the building envelope allowed in each land use designation to provide a realistic future development scenario.
+The EVSP contemplates smaller individual retail developments in this urban environment, such as ground floor retail, that would result in no more than 50,000 square feet at any given time.
+However Therefore, since the Project would allow for future provides local-serving retail development with less than 50,000 square feet, the retail portion may also be presumed to have a less than significant impact because local-serving retail generally improves the convenience of shopping close to home and has the effect of reducing vehicle travel (Appendix G).